emrementese/binance-ema/README.md

 3) Third, you can create an API now.
 After the API creatation,  move the API List and click the edit button your API.

-- After the API creatation, save your "API KEY" & "SECURİTY KEY".
+- After the API creatation, save your "API KEY" & "SECRET KEY".
 - Page looks like;

    ![](https://github.com/emrementese/binance-ema/blob/main/examples/images/binance-api-settings.png)